 All addresses are latched on the falling edge of WE# or CE#, whichever happens later.
 All data is latched on the rising edge of WE# or CE#, whichever happens first.
-Refer to the appropriate timing diagrams in "AC Characteristics" on page 25.
+Refer to the appropriate timing diagrams in the "AC Characteristics" section.